- LED Solutions

 The feedback from the residents has been very positive.

 Accredited EcoSmart electrician, Alessandro Mattiolo & his team at A1 Sparky worked with Riviera Apartment's on-site building manager David Ranieri to research lighting upgrade alternatives.
-They consulted lighting designers and conducted thorough testing of all potential products including LED battens, monitored decorative oysters and T8 to T5 adapters before selecting enLighten's Chamaeleon range.
+They consulted lighting designers and conducted thorough testing of all potential products including LED battens, monitored decorative oysters and T8 to T5 adapters before selecting enLighten's Chamaeleon range, and Yindi

 Timer settings on the Chamaeleon III's microwave motion sensor were increased from the standard 15 seconds to 2 minutes for the car park driveways & parking bays, to allow time for residents to unload from the cars and wait for the